New Report Generating a Buzz

 The NCSG has formed a coalition to stimulate sustainable and equitable economic development throughout the Purple Line corridor without displacing affordable housing or small businesses.More »

-Along with the Montgomery County Planning Department and the UMD Planning Program, the NCSG will be hosting Makeover Montgomery II on May 8-10, 2014.
-Presentation proposals are currently being accepted!More »
+Along with the Montgomery County Planning Department and the UMD Planning Program, the NCSG will be hosting Makeover Montgomery 2 on May 8-10, 2014.
+Registration is now open!More »

 The University of Maryland Environmental Finance Center, with support from the Waterfront Partnership of Baltimore, Inc. and the Abell Foundation, recently completed a study on a prospective beverage container deposit program in Maryland.
 The study looked at potential impacts on recycling rates, employment, beverage sales, and greenhouse gas emissions.